kjspring/dsc-phase-2-project-v2-3/README.md

     - `yr_renovated` has `0` for missing or unknown values.
     - `sqft_basement` has `?` for missing or unknown values.

-#### Re-coding variable
+### Encoding Variables
-For regression analysis, the catagorical data need to be in numerical format so they were re-coded to maintain their binary, ordinal, and count information.
+For regression analysis, the catagorical data needs to be in numerical format so catagorical variables were encoded to to meet this requirement but still maintain their binary, ordinal, and count information.

 - `condition`
     - Ordinal categorical variable